odpi/egeria/open-metadata-implementation/access-services/data-engine/data-engine-server/docs/scenarios/add-lineage-mappings.md

 # Add lineage mappings

-Add LineageMappings between schema types, based on the qualified names of the existing schemas.
+Add LineageMappings between any Referenceable, based on the qualified names of existing entities.

 More examples can be found in the
 [sample collection](../../../docs/samples/collections/DE_endpoints.postman_collection.json)